haacked/haacked.com/_posts/archived/2006-08-21-Colbert_on_Dungeons_and_Dragons.aspx.markdown

 ---
 layout: post
-title: "Colbert on Dungeons and Dragons"
+title: Colbert on Dungeons and Dragons
 date: 2006-08-21 -0800
 comments: true
 disqus_identifier: 15709
 categories: []
+redirect_from: "/archive/2006/08/20/Colbert_on_Dungeons_and_Dragons.aspx/"
 ---

 Stephen Colbert of Comedy Central’s *The Colbert Report* is in my opinion the funniest comedian on television right now.
 As [Mugatu](http://www.imdb.com/title/tt0196229/ "IMDB page") (played by